eddieoz/youtube-clips-automator/README.md

 - **description**: Video clip description (don't use comma)
 - **tags**: Video tags splitted by spaces (don't use comma)

-1. Save the spreadsheet as a `csv` and place the `list.csv` file in the project folder
+1. Save the spreadsheet as a `csv` and place the `lists/list.csv` file in the project folder

 2. Run `marcelo.py`
 ```